 Here, you can savour its wonderful wine of the Alvarinho variety and admire the beautiful landscape of this region – because wine tourism is not only savouring wines but also the appreciation of local cultures and landscapes.

 Port Wine Route

 Several white, red and rosé wines are produced in this region but it is the Port wine that stands out.
 Actually, this wine is the main ambassador of the Portuguese wine in the other countries and it is also because of it that thousands of wine tourists come to Portugal every year.

 Despite having the name of the city of Porto, located in the coastline, it is actually in the Douro Valley region that this wine is produced, in the steep slopes of Douro river.
 This unique and worth to be seen landscape is the oldest demarcated region in the world and has won the title of World Heritage in 2001.

-Among other great wineries, we’ve picked the amazing Quinta do Vallado (affiliate link) where you can spend some wonderful days and nights!
+Among other great wineries, I’ve picked the amazing Quinta do Vallado where you can spend some wonderful days and nights!
 This winery can arrange wine tasting sessions and tours to its cellar and vineyards.

 Apart from the beautiful landscape that you can enjoy, you can also visit Museu do Douro, just 5 km away from Quinta do Vallado.

-After a stroll through Porto‘s historic centre, also World Heritage, you can visit one of the several Port wine cellars that organize guided tours and wine tasting sessions all year.
+After a stroll through Porto‘s historic centre, also World Heritage, you can visit one of the several Port wine cellars that organise guided tours and wine tasting sessions all year.

 For further information you can visit Port wine cellars‘ website.